google/objax/docs/source/installation_setup.rst

 Developer installation
 ----------------------

 For developing purpose we recommend using :code:`virtualenv`.
-Using Ubuntu or a similar Linux distribution, the setup is as follows:
+The setup in Ubuntu or similar Linux distributions is as follows:

 .. code-block:: bash